cecid/hermes-docs/docs/source/first_step.rst

 Introduction
 ----------------

-One of the most common difficulties in using Hermes 2 for new developers/users is managing a partnership and programming the web service requester before they are able to deliver messages to their partner.
-This article is purposed to assist the user to create and maintain partnerships in Hermes 2.
-For more information on the installation and administration console of Hermes 2, please refer to :doc:`installation`.
+One of the most common difficulties in using Hermes for new developers/users is managing a partnership and programming the web service requester before they are able to deliver messages to their partner.
+This article is purposed to assist the user to create and maintain partnerships in Hermes.
+For more information on the installation and administration console of Hermes, please refer to :doc:`installation`.

 What is a partnership?
 ^^^^^^^^^^^^^^^^^^^^^^

-A partnership in Hermes 2 is defined as a channel to your business partner.
+A partnership in Hermes is defined as a channel to your business partner.
 A partnership is a **simplex** (one-way) communication channel to your business partner.
-In a typical two-way business document exchange, the Hermes 2 in each party should have **TWO** partnerships; one for sending, another for receiving.
+In a typical two-way business document exchange, the Hermes in each party should have **TWO** partnerships; one for sending, another for receiving.
 After the partnerships have been defined, the application can reference the partnerships to send or receive business messages.

 .. image:: /_static/images/first_step/Partnership_Overview.png

 Existing partnership types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, Hermes 2 has two types of partnerships, which are ebMS and AS2.
+Currently, Hermes has two types of partnerships, which are ebMS and AS2.
 They represent the communication agreement with your partner to use ebMS protocol and AS2 protocol respectively.

 ebMS 2.0 partnership